 Customers today have the power to research companies, read reviews online, and find the lowest prices and shipping costs before making a purchase.

 So, businesses need to make sure they’re providing an exceptional delivery experience to attract, acquire, and retain customers.

 Not only that, but customers’ expectations have gone up as well.
 They want real-time information about their order, including:

 These expectations aren’t limited to e-commerce businesses either.
 They apply to a wide range of industries (think: Uber, Grubhub, Instacart).

-Last mile tracking software gives customers all of the things they’re looking for in a delivery service.
-Here are some examples of just how software can help, with examples from Onfleet.
+Last mile delivery tracking software gives customers all of the things they’re looking for in a delivery service.
+Just as their customers wish to see full visibility into their delivery, admins also want to follow driver and vehicle tracking.
+Here are some examples of just how last mile delivery tracking software can help, with examples from Onfleet.

 Onfleet lets customers know when their delivery has started, when it should be expected, and when it’s about to arrive with automatic text messages.